 Election to the Scottish Board 2020: call for nominations

-Nominations are now open for election to the Scottish Board of the Royal College of Anaesthetists.
+Nominations are now open for election to the Scottish Board of the College.
 Meeting three times a year in Edinburgh, the Board provides an important link between the College and fellows and members based in Scotland.
 Nominations close on 4 December 2019.